zarinplus/docs/README.md

 <a name="verify-transaction"></a>
 ### Verify Transaction

-We redirect to your success or cancel URL
+After the users make the payment with their points with redirect them to success URL you previously provided to us.
+Now you should verfiy the payment transaction.

 	http://www.mystore.com/success/?authority={authority}

 #### Verify Endpoint

-	https://api.emtiyaz.app/{Merchant Token}/payment/verify.json
+	https://api.emtiyaz.app/{Private Token}/payment/verify.json

 #### Body

+Send these parameters to the endpoint via GET or POST request.

 	{
 		"currency" : "IRR",